egoetz/is-perfect-number/README.md

 # is-perfect-number
 A mutlithreaded C program to determine if the user's input is a perfect number.

+Please note that this program uses a Unix system call.
+It will not compile on a Windows system.

 # Command
 To run the program, compile the C program and then execute it as follows:
 ```